-Nature of change Date of Update Face coverings in education guidance withdrawn.
+Item Nature of change Date of Update Activity / Additional Information Face coverings in education guidance withdrawn.
 Link added to model school contingency plan.
-27/08/2021 Updated guidance on when face coverings are to be implemented in school settings.
-27/08/2021 Although national guidance for schools on wearing of face coverings no longer advises these are worn by pupils, the Director of Public Health for Northumberland is recommending that in areas outside the classroom, where it has been assessed that social distancing cannot easily be maintained, these continue to be worn.
+27/08/2021 Inappropriate decision to implement wearing of face coverings in school Updated guidance on when face coverings are to be implemented in school settings.
+27/08/2021 Inappropriate decision to implement wearing of face coverings in school Although national guidance for schools on wearing of face coverings no longer advises these are worn by pupils, the Director of Public Health for Northumberland is recommending that in areas outside the classroom, where it has been assessed that social distancing cannot easily be maintained, these continue to be worn.
 Schools should also continue to ask parents to wear face coverings during drop off/pick up times or other times where social distancing is difficult to maintain.
-17/05/2021 From 17 May, in line with Step 3 of the roadmap, face coverings are no longer required to be worn by pupils and students in classrooms or communal areas or by staff in classrooms.
-12/5/2021 Face coverings in education guidance withdrawn.
-Link added to model school contingency plan.
-Updated guidance on when face coverings are to be implemented in school settings.
-Although national guidance for schools on wearing of face coverings no longer advises these are worn by pupils, the Director of Public Health for Northumberland is recommending that in areas outside the classroom, where it has been assessed that social distancing cannot easily be maintained, these continue to be worn.
-Schools should also continue to ask parents to wear face coverings during drop off/pick up times or other times where social distancing is difficult to maintain.
-From 17 May, in line with Step 3 of the roadmap, face coverings are no longer required to be worn by pupils and students in classrooms
+17/05/2021 Inappropriate decision to implement wearing of face coverings in school From 17 May, in line with Step 3 of the roadmap, face coverings are no longer required to be worn by pupils and students in classrooms or communal areas or by staff in classrooms.
+12/5/2021

 Inappropriate decision to implement wearing of face coverings in school Removal of reference to local tier arrangements and discretionary local decision by Headteacher.
 Additions - updates on latest government guidance for schools.
 Year 7 and above, face covering recommended to be worn in classrooms (where distancing cannot be achieved).
 Clarification regarding use of visors/face shields.
 Requirement to keep control measures under review/review risk assessment regularly.
-02/03/2021 nappropriate use and disposal of face coverings Wording change to reflect changes in government guidance.
+02/03/2021 Inappropriate use and disposal of face coverings Wording change to reflect changes in government guidance.
 02/03/2021 Individuals not wearing a face covering Wording change.
 Reference to transparent face coverings.
 02/03/2021 Failure to communicate requirements for face coverings Updated to reflect requirement to effectively communicate changes in the use of face coverings to staff, pupils and parents to help achieve compliance.
 02/03/2021 Inappropriate decision to implement wearing of face coverings in school Links added to view prevalence of the virus in your area.
 Updated text to reflect requirements during periods of national and local rules [please note that the links to the local COVID alert level framework which have been added currently link by default to the national rules in place until 2 December, which supersede local rules.
 Once this period has ended, it is understood that areas will be placed into a category in the local Covid alert level] 17/11/2020 Additional Information Link to updated guidance for the reopening of schools - including face coverings.
 03/09/2020 Inappropriate decision to implement wearing of face coverings in school Updated guidance on when to wear face coverings in school - including local lockdowns and face coverings in primary schools.
 03/09/2020